-While in law school, Mary Parrish strengthened her trial skills as a member of the John A. Campbell Moot Court Board, of which she served as co-chair, Trial Advocacy Competition Team and Jessup Moot Court Competition Team.
-She was also recognized by Bench and Bar Legal Society and The Order of Barristers, a national honor society recognizing students for oral advocacy and brief writing skills.
+While in law school, Mary Parrish strengthened her trial skills as a member of the John A. Campbell Moot Court Board, Trial Advocacy Competition Team and Jessup Moot Court Competition Team.
+She was also selected for membership to The Order of Barristers, a national honor society recognizing students for oral advocacy and brief writing skills.

 After graduating law school in 2020, Mary Parrish spent a year in Montgomery, AL clerking for The Honorable R. Austin Huffaker, Jr. where she gained invaluable insight into the workings of a trial court.
 Mary Parrish continued to build experience working on employment law case matters at a local Birmingham firm before joining Lightfoot.
 She currently serves on the Executive Committee of the Young Lawyers Section of the Birmingham Bar Association.